gustavlan/cointegration-analysis/README.md

 | Currency (AUD/USD vs CAD/USD) | ~3% | 0.39 | −10.3% | 54 | Diversifier that preserves capital when recalibrated adaptively |

 Metrics come from the walk-forward cross-validation pipeline (`tests/test_backtests.py`) using 20 bps round-trip costs and the bundled daily CSV data.
 Figures shown below are exported to `docs/images/`.
+Limitations: Regime shifts, execution slippage, and data vendor revisions can dilute these metrics if the spread isn't recalibrated routinely.

 ## 🎯 Highlights